 Think multi-purpose.
 Baking soda can be used as a cleanser, shampoo, toothpaste, deodorant, laundry detergent, and more.
 Same goes for castile soap which can also be used for most personal care, and also detergent and cleaning.

-Stay away from plastic.
+Stay away from plastic by using bamboo.
 Use a sustainable, biodegradable, non-toxic bamboo toothbrush.
 Even the packaging is compostable.

 Avoid buying disposable products like cotton pads, q-tips, and disposable razors.
 They all go straight to the landfill.